CodingFranklin/Project02-SpaceShooter/README.md

 I have added an in-game pause menu.
 It contains three buttons.
 Resume, Restart, and Quit.
 I have also added some background images for different scenes.
 The player's weapon is also a little bit different.
 Instead of small squares, I tried to use missiles that would initially have low velocity but accelerate very fast.
 It will destroy in 5 seconds.
+I also added the asteroid spawner and enemy spawner in order to have a constant playing experience.

 ## References
 Kenney Assets: https://kenney.nl/assets/space-shooter-redux